hoang1997/Cron_Expression_Parser/README.md

     names of all the files in the current directory

 ## Command Line Arguments
 The command line arguments consist of five arguments which are minute, hour, day of month, month, and day of week plus a command; seperated by a space.
+Which can be expressed as:

+**deliveroocronparser USER$ [MINUTE] [HOUR] [DAY OF MONTH] [MONTH] [DAY OF WEEK] [COMMAND]**

 Below shows an example screenshot of the application running with the command line arguments.

-**deliveroocronparser USER$ [MINUTE] [HOUR] [DAY OF MONTH] [MONTH] [DAY OF WEEK] [COMMAND]**

 ![Example Image](/example_images/example1.png)